 The IRC encourages environmental education at all ages!
-Due to a small staff, the IRC usually cannot make in-person educational appearances.
-However, we have compiled the following educational resources for teachers, parents, and anyone else who wants to learn or teach others about recycling.
-Check them out below!
+Due to staffing constraints, the IRC usually cannot make in-person appearances to elementary and high schools.
+However, we compiled the following educational resources for teachers, parents, and anyone else who wants to learn or teach students about recycling.

 Interactive Online Games for the Classroom